 7 Real-Time Energy Market Coordination

-Operation of the Ramapo PARs and redispatch are used by the Parties in real-time operations to effectuate this M2M coordination process.
-Operation of the Ramapo PARs will permit the Parties to redirect energy to reduce the overall cost of managing transmission congestion and to converge the participating RTOs’ cost of managing transmission congestion.
-Operation of the Ramapo PARs to manage transmission congestion requires cooperation between the NYISO and PJM.
-Operation of the Ramapo PARs shall be coordinated with the operation of other PARs at the NYISO – PJM interface.
+Operation of the NY-NJ PARs and redispatch are used by the Parties in real-time operations to effectuate this M2M coordination process.
+Operation of the NY-NJ PARs will permit the Parties to redirect energy to reduce the overall cost of managing transmission congestion and to converge the participating RTOs’ cost of managing transmission congestion.
+Operation of the NY-NJ PARs to manage transmission congestion requires cooperation between the NYISO and PJM.
+Operation of the NY-NJ PARs shall be coordinated by the RTOs.

 When a M2M Flowgate that is under the operational control of either NYISO or PJM and that is eligible for redispatch coordination, becomes binding in the Monitoring RTOs real-time security constrained economic dispatch, the Monitoring RTO will notify the Non-Monitoring RTO of the transmission constraint and will identify the appropriate M2M Flowgate that requires redispatch assistance.
 The Monitoring and Non-Monitoring RTOs will provide the economic value of the M2M Flowgate constraint (i.e., the Shadow Price) as calculated by their respective dispatch models.
 Using this information, the security-constrained economic dispatch of the Non-Monitoring RTO will include the M2M Flowgate constraint; the Monitoring RTO will evaluate the actual loading of the M2M Flowgate constraint and request that the Non-Monitoring RTO modify its Market Flow via redispatch if it can do so more efficiently than the Monitoring RTO (i.e., if the Non-Monitoring RTO has a lower Shadow Price for that M2M Flowgate than the Monitoring RTO).